-Let’s be honest for a moment…we all have good-ish intentions when it comes to saving, and (more importantly) investments of our hard-earned money.
+Let’s be honest for a moment…we all have good-ish intentions when it comes to saving, and (more importantly) investing our hard-earned money.

 If you really think about it, you’ve been pretty smart lately setting up price-alerts for that fancy patio set that you’ve always wanted.
 Or, you’ve been trolling sites like Walmart, Costco and Amazon at 3 AM for that lightning mattress deal that everyone’s talking about.
-As a culture, we spend so much time and energy these days researching and checking out product reviews for the things that we really want in life…it’s surprising that for the majority of us, we don’t invest the same amount of energy reviewing benefit plans that our employers graciously offer us.
+As a culture, we spend so much time and energy these days researching and checking out product reviews for the things that we really want in life…it’s surprising that for the majority of us, we don’t invest the same amount of energy reviewing benefit plans.

 We.
 Do.
 What.
 We.
 Want.

 “Humans are wired to have unrealistic optimism when it comes to the probability of something happening…It’s also a habit that’s easy to rationalize, since a chance to play typically only sets you back a buck or two… the lottery is easier to justify when you only buy one pack at a time or one ticket every day”.

 - That snack or candy bar you grab when checking out at the grocery store

 - Ride-share apps like Lyft and Uber